Upcoming Guests

 Irina Moga is the author of six poetry collections and a member of The Writers’ Union of Canada.

-Her book, Variations sans palais (Éditions L’Harmattan, Paris) won the 2022 Dina Sahyouni International Literary Prize (France).
+Her book, Variations of Palaces (Éditions L’Harmattan, Paris) won the 2022 Dina Sahyouni International Literary Prize (France).

 Irina’s poems, short stories and reviews have appeared widely in Canada, the United States, and France in publications such as Canadian Literature, carte blanche, Contemporary Verse 2, Hotch Potch Literature and Arts, New York Quarterly, California Quarterly, Split Rock Review, Lettres Capitales and Le Pan poétique des muses.